 04 of 05

-Budgies were the first non-mammal species to demonstrate an understanding of the human language, but they only place them on par with a seven month old human child.
+Budgies were the first non-mammal species to demonstrate an understanding of the human language, but they only place them on par with a seven-month-old human child.
 One study showed that budgies were able to recognize a specific pattern of meaningless words, something that demonstrates the ability to pick out an abstract pattern.
-This is important because prior to this study, only humans, rats, monkeys, and other intelligent species had shown they were able to do this.Continue to 5 of 5 below.
+This is important because, before this study, only humans, rats, monkeys, and other intelligent species had shown they were able to do this.Continue to 5 of 5 below.

 05 of 05

 Like the other types of birds on this list, there are many different kinds of conures and all conures are types of parrots.
-Because of this, conures also require a lot of mental stimulation and enrichment in order to keep their smart brains busy.
-A lot of exercise, toys, and social activities are a must for a conure.
-Whether it's a Green-cheeked, Jenday, or Sun conure, all conures will be sure to show you just how smart they really are.
+Because of this, conures also require a lot of mental stimulation and enrichment to keep their smart brains busy.
+A lot of exercises, toys, and social activities are a must for a conure.
+Whether it's a Green-cheeked, Jenday, or Sun conure, all conures will be sure to show you just how smart they are.